EthiopiaOfficial Name: Federal Democratic Republic of Ethiopia

 Addis Ababa, Ethiopia

 The Federal Democratic Republic of Ethiopia is a developing country in East Africa.
-It is comprised of nine states and two city administrations (Addis Ababa and Dire Dawa).
+It is comprised of nine states and two chartered cities (Addis Ababa and Dire Dawa).
 The capital is Addis Ababa.
 Tourism facilities can be found in the most populous regions of Ethiopia, but infrastructure is basic.
 The government is led by the Ethiopian People's Revolutionary Democratic Front (EPRDF) and Prime Minister Hailemariam Desalegn.
-Despite several years of high economic growth, the country remains vulnerable to external economic shocks.
+Read the Department of State's Fact Sheet on Ethiopia for additional information.

 Entry, Exit & Visa Requirements

-Travelers whose entry visa expires before they depart Ethiopia must obtain a visa extension through the Main Immigration Office in Addis Ababa and pay a monthly penalty fee of $20 USD per month.
-Such travelers may also be required to pay a court fine of up to 4000 ETB (USD $300) before being permitted to depart Ethiopia.
+Travelers whose entry visa expires before they depart Ethiopia must obtain a visa extension through the Main Immigration Office in Addis Ababa and pay a monthly penalty fee of 20 USD per month.
+Such travelers may also be required to pay a court fine of up to 4000 ETB (300 USD) before being permitted to depart Ethiopia.
 Court fees must be paid in Ethiopian Birr.
-Travelers may be detained by immigration officials and/or required to appear in immigration court, and are required to pay the penalty fee before they will be able to obtain an exit visa (USD $20, payable in dollars) permitting them to leave Ethiopia.
+Travelers may be detained by immigration officials and/or required to appear in immigration court, and are required to pay the penalty fee before they will be able to obtain an exit visa (20 USD, payable in dollars) permitting them to leave Ethiopia.

 Business travelers or employees of non-governmental organizations (NGOs) who intend to stay for 90 days or more must apply for a residence card/work permit in order to continue working and living in Ethiopia.
 Travelers must apply for this permit within the first 30 days of their stay in Ethiopia and must not work until this permit is approved.